MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 PROTECTION FOR MEDICARE WHISTLEBLOWERS

 If you are ready to report Medicare fraud in your workplace, know that you are protected by federal and state qui tam laws.
 Under the False Claims Act, you are protected from being harassed, fired, or reprimanded for your actions and compensated for the risks you take exposing misconduct.
-Even though whistleblowers are protected, Medicare fraud laws can be complicated, which is why it is crucial to consult with an experienced attorney prior to taking action.
+Even though you are protected, the laws around whistleblowing in healthcare can be complicated, which is why it is crucial to consult with an experienced attorney prior to taking action.

 Before you report Medicare fraud, consult the attorneys at Price Armstrong.
 Your initial consultation is free and completely confidential.
 We can help you determine which path is best for you and protect you against demotion, harassment, and termination.